spencerthayer/Passcloud/readme.md

 ### What data is stored?

 Only the following repeatable information is stored:
-- Site Name
+- Site name
-- User Profile
+- User profile
 - Length of the password
-- Seed Number
+- Seed number
-- Password Type
+- Password type
-- If the password uses Alpha Numerics
+- If the password uses alpha numerics
-- If the password is Ambiguous
+- If the password is removes ambiguous characters
-- If the password uses Special Characters
+- If the password uses special characters
-- If the password uses Extended Characters
+- If the password uses extended characters
-- Year the password was created
+- If the password uses only unique characters
-- If the password is to change Yearly
+- If the password changes yearly
-- If the password uses only Unique characters
+- The year the password was created

 ## For Any Purpose